Work can be stressful enough - all you need is an embarrassing blunder or shameful mishap to completely ruin your day.

 10. A Yoghurt Mishap

 Chris from New York started raging at his colleagues when he'd realised his yoghurt had been opened and half-eaten.
 Storming around the office, blaming coworkers and scoffing under his breath, Chris was disappointed that someone could be so disrespectful.

 It all turned out quite embarrassing when he messaged his wife at home telling her the story.
 Apparently, the yoghurt had been hers, and she'd half-closed it to eat it the next day.
 Little did Chris know that he'd picked up an open yoghurt to take to work that morning.
 And embarrassed he was when he had to apologise to his colleagues.

 You can always rely on some humour to get you through your working day - just as long as you're not at the rough end of the stick!

 What humorous work stories do you have to share?
+How about any funny interview stories?
 We'd love to join in on the laughs.
 Let us know in the comments below!